-Food for strong bones
+Food for healthy bones

-You should be able to get all the nutrients you need for healthy bones by eating a healthy balanced diet.
+You should be able to get all the nutrients you need for healthy bones by eating a balanced diet.

 Adults need 700mg of calcium a day.
 You should be able to get all the calcium you need by eating a varied and balanced diet.

 - milk, cheese and other dairy foods

 - green leafy vegetables, such as broccoli, cabbage and okra, but not spinach